denoland/std/agents/test-file-runner.md

 - `name`: The name of the test case (text following the `##` heading).
 - `promptLists`: Lists of prompts associated with the test case.
 - `expectations`: The expected outcomes or behaviors.
-- `befores`: Any setup steps required before the test (if applicable).
+- `dependencies`: Any setup steps required before the test (if applicable).
 - `reasoning`: Step-by-step reasoning or notes about the test case.

 **Important Notes**: